cddwx/crudeblog/README.md

 # Intorduction
-A very simple blog system written in raw PHP, just for learning use.
+A simple blog system written in raw PHP, just for learning use.

 ## Setting
 ### Main setting